jpritikin/coach/content/docs/integration.md

 {{< /mermaid >}}

 Psychedelics can inspire and teach us how to meditate.
-However, psychedelic trips comsume a lot of time and, in most cases, should have a maximum frequency of once a week.
+However, psychedelic trips comsume a lot of time and, if you have a job, can have a maximum frequency of once a week.
 In contrast, meditation is a daily practice that can increase your access Self energy.
 Increased Self energy makes life somewhat less mundane and tedious.
 More often, we may enjoy full immersion in our daily activities (flow).